camilasmarques/camilasmarques/README.md

 ### Hi, Welcome ! 👋

-I'm a Software Developer who loves the vastness of technology and who is always looking to be better than yesterday!
+I'm a Application Developer who loves the vastness of technology and who is always looking to be better than yesterday!

 Enthusiast about the best software development technologies.